barrymay/react-spring-talk/README.md

 - Demo #3 - [useSprings() for a list](https://codesandbox.io/s/react-spring-3-usesprings-withlist-x28h8)
 - Demo #4 - [Modal with useTransition()](https://codesandbox.io/s/react-spring-4-usetransition-modal-0ols9)
 - Demo #5 - [React-Three-Fiber and React-Spring](https://codesandbox.io/s/react-spring-5-final-demo-1xquj)
-  - Note: The react-three-fiber demo runs best on Chrome
+  - Note: The react-three-fiber demo runs best on Chrome, the TextGeometry piece in particular is quite heavy to render

 #### OR...
 Run the code locally